SilverHalf/mount-balrior/decima/mechanics.md

 # Decima Mechanical Reference
 {: .no_toc}

-This page contains detailed information on mechanics in the Godsquall Decima encounter.
-It is structured into three sections:
+This section contains a detailed reference of the various attacks and mechanics present in the Godsquall Decima encounter.

+The rest of this page is structured into three sections:
 1. **Mechanics** - a description of every attack and mechanic in the encounter.
 2. **Phases** - a description of the structure of the fight, with transitions and differences between phases.
 3. **Effects** - a list of all effects unique to the encounter, for reference purposes.